 The moment itself I was listening to a recorded dharma talk.
 I was having an intense time in a very deep meditative state.
 What I remember is coming back around and having the strangest and strongest sensation of time having collapsed.
 It didn’t completely disappear like it does during a cessation, it was more like the whole of the Universe and its history had condensed into something that was occurring in one single moment that I had experienced.
 Every single thing that had happened and was going to happen, including me, was happening all at once in that one moment.

 This broke my phase of equanimity and there is a clear difference in how I felt in the world before and after this moment.
-I felt a lot freer in the expression of what was inside me.
+I felt a lot freer in the expression of what was inside me and less separate to what was around me.
 This is one of the moments that has really stuck with me and I have never experienced anything quite like it again.
 I am still fascinated by it.

 I only got a clear sense of cessations after this moment of awakening.
 I think I experienced them before but didn’t have the sensory clarity to know what they were.
 I think I used to think that I was falling asleep when I was having them.